dannieleadfamly/backend-task/README.md

 The maximum amount of hours allowed to spend on the task is 5 hours.
 Please try and stay within this limit. **We do not expect you to finish all aspects of the task.**

+We kindly ask that if there are elements that you don't get to finish, that you include a short summary of which elements weren't finished, why you prioritized as you did, and if you did have additional time, how you would have solved the remaining tasks.

 ## Prerequisites
 1. Docker & Docker Compose installed.
 2. Mailchimp account (they're free to create).